unionlabs/union/deployments/README.md

 ## token-whitelist.json

-This file defines a whitelist of allowed tokens for each chain.
+This file defines whitelisted tokens for each chain.
 Only transfers of tokens listed in this file are permitted within the Union ecosystem.
-It acts as an access control mechanism, ensuring only explicitly approved assets are recognized and processed.
+It acts as an access control mechanism, ensuring whitelisted assets are recognized and processed.

 The structure is as follows:

 - `<universal_chain_id>`: A fully qualified chain identifier (see [UCS04]), such as `ethereum.1` or `babylon.bbn-1`.
   - `<token address>`: The **canonical** address of the token on that chain, as defined in [UCS05].
 All addresses are hex-encoded.
-    - `comments`: An optional human-readable label or symbol for the token (e.g. `WETH`, `BABY`, `uniBTC`).
+    - `comments`: Arbitrary text describing the token.
+This text is not and should not be parsed; it is meant for human readers only.

 [channels docs]: https://docs.union.build/protocol/channels/overview/
 [graphql]: https://docs.union.build/integrations/api/graphql/